MCE Questions & Answers

 Introduction – The Requirement | General Information | Mandatory Ethics Requirement | Continuing Education Hours | Continuing Education Courses and Educational Activities – Acceptable Activities, Subject Areas and Providers | Information for CPE Providers | Application for Continuing Education Sponsor Agreement (PDF)

-The continuing education requirements are covered in Section 7409 of the New York State Education Law and Section 70.9 of the Regulations of the Commissioner of Education.
-This information is designed to respond to frequently asked questions about the CPE requirements for NYS licensed CPAs and PAs.
+Continuing education requirements are in place in several professions to support continuing professional competency and ensure the highest quality professional services for the public.
+The continuing education requirements for the profession of Public Accountancy are covered in Section 7409 of the New York State Education Law and Section 70.9 of the Regulations of the Commissioner of Education.
+This information is designed to respond to frequently asked questions about the CPE requirements for NYS licensed Certified Public Accountants (CPAs) and Public Accountants (PAs).
 It is not a substitute for reading the provisions of the applicable laws, rules and regulations.

-- Who is required to take continuing education and how many hours must be completed?
+- Who is required to complete continuing education?

-If you are a licensed CPA or PA and you perform any accounting, tax, financial or management advisory work in New York State, including work you perform in a private industry, governmental, public accounting, a not-for-profit, or an educational employer, you are required to participate in Continuing Professional Education (CPE).
+Licensed CPAs and PAs, performing any accounting, tax, financial or management advisory work in New York State, including work performed in private industry, government agencies, public accounting firms, not-for-profits, or an academia employer, are required to meet the continuing professional education requirements.

 - Who is exempt from continuing education requirements?

 - All newly licensed CPAs (including endorsements from other licensing jurisdictions) are automatically exempted from meeting CPE requirements during their initial triennial registration period.
-CPE requirements do not take effect until the second registration period.
+A new licensee shall become subject to the mandatory continuing education requirements on January 1st immediately following the last day of the initial registration period.
+See examples in Question 2.

 - When and how do I report completion of my required continuing education?

 - I am licensed in New York State, but my registration is inactive.
-Do I need to complete continuing education before I can reactivate my registration?
+Do I need to complete continuing education before I can reactivate my registration and return to practice?

 - Who is required to meet the mandatory ethics requirement?